General Foundations of Number

 When faced with concepts of increasing complexity, students must be encouraged to use their reasoning skills.

 Communication is an essential component of learning mathematics.
 It is a skill that goes beyond the appropriate use of mathematical terminology and symbols in verbal or written communication.
-It is also, more importantly, a vehicle through which students develop an understanding of mathematical concepts in contexts that involve mathematical reasoning and arguments.
+It is also, more importantly, a vehicle through which students develop an understanding of mathematical concepts in contexts that involve mathematical reasoning and argumentation.
 This is what Radford and Demers (2004) call the conceptual dimension of communication.

-To increase the effectiveness of numeracy instruction, teachers must foster a culture that values communication as a means of learning.
+To increase the effectiveness of number instruction, teachers must foster a culture that values communication as a means of learning.
 This means creating opportunities for students to share their thinking and strategies.
 Communication is central to all learning situations.

 The Role of Representations in Learning Mathematics